Protein:

 Slice the Smoked Pernil and serve while warm.

 In Puerto Rico, Pernil is traditionally eaten with arroz con gandules (rice with pigeon peas).
-It also goes great with a side of charro beans.
+It also goes great with a side of charro beans, black beans, or yellow rice.

 The leftover meat can also be vacuum sealed and reheated later.
 By far the best way to reheat meat like brisket or pork and avoid drying it out is with a sous vide.
 You can read more about this useful kitchen tool on our Tools of the Trade page, or by clicking here.